futoin/specs/draft/ftn5_iface_http_integration.md

 3. A special case of large [binary/text] object upload is combination of
     #2 made with HTTP POST.
 Call information is coded in URI, but large
     data is passed through POST as is.
-4. Multiple large objects can be uploaded in multi-part format, when FutoIn interfaces, its version and function name are coded in URI's path, but all parameters are sent as HTML form fields in HTTP POST.
-5. A special case of large [binary/text] object download is when there are no result parameters.
+4. A special case of large [binary/text] object download is when there are no result parameters.
 Instead, large object is sent as body of HTTP response.
 Can be combined with any other use case.

+Note: By definition of HTTP, only uni-directional message exchange is supported with no multiplexing on communication channel level.

 # 2. Use case auto-detection